finger563/CS283Project/README.md

 The program was tested on two tiers: localized testing and intranet testing.

 Localized testing occurred often throughout the development of the program.
-Each time a new feature was added, it was intergrated into the system to ensure continuity.
+Each time a new feature was added, it was integrated into the system to ensure continuity.
 These changes were tested on at least two different systems.
 Following the localized testing, intranet testing occurred to evaluate the messaging protocol and state synchronization.

 Intranet testing occurred on the ISIS and Featheringhill intranets.
 It consisted of running the program on two independent systems.